henkjannl/BedClock/README.md

 # BedClock
 This is a small ESP driven bed clock annex reading light.
 The device can be controlled using three touch buttons.
-Settings such as the light timer, brightness and color and screen intensity can be controlled via Telegram.

 <p align="center">
     <img src="02 User interface/Blender render/User manual.png" alt="drawing" width="800"/>
 </p>

-Normally, the time is displayed on the screen, together with an icon representing the weather prediction for the day

-The device has three touch buttons:
-* The top button is used to toggle the bedlight on and off.
-If the bedlight is switched on, it will automatically switch of after the timer expires.
-The timer can be set in the Telegram menu.
-* Upon touching the left button, the current outside temperature, the daily maximum temperature and the outside relative humidity are displayed.
-After 15:00, the daily maximum temperature of the next day is displayed instead.
-* Upon touching the right button, the outside temperature is displayed, together with a graph showin the local precipitation for each minute of the next hour.

-After some time, the display switches back to the time.

-In Telegram, the light can be switched on or off, and the color, timer and intensity of the bedlight can be set.
-Under settings, the intensity of the OLED screen can be set.
-The settings are saved if power is lost.
-Also under settings, a logfile with events can be retrieved for debugging purposes, and a logfile with weather data can be retrieved.
+Normally, the display is empty, because even at the least intense setting the OLED display produces too much light to sleep well.

+After one press of the left button, the time is displayed.

+On subsequent presses of the left button, the user toggles through the following settings:
+* LED intensity
+* LED color
+* Timer that switches off the LED lights
+* Intensity of the OLED display

+With the right button, the selected setting can be changed.

 ## Hardware